 Dirty Girl Gaiters, founded by Xy Weiss, makes funky and fashionable, lightweight gaiters in the USA.
 Adorn your feet with fun by wearing a pair of their gaiters.

 Fera Style, founded by Betty Tung, is a coveted independent winter fashion brand, known for their perfect-fitting, modern skiwear.
 Shop via their website.

 This Japanese brand began as a ski company in the 50s.
 Now, their premium product line encompasses many outdoor sports and adds a fashionable twist.
 Shop at their US site.

 Co-founded by 13-time Everest summiteer and IFMGA climbing guide, Tendi Sherpa, Himali is a premium mountaineering apparel brand built to withstand the toughest conditions.
 Shop Himali via their website.

 Founded in 2003 by Tashi Sherpa and his family to help the communities and people of Nepal, Sherpa Adventure Company is a small brand committed to making a big impact.
 They are currently moving warehouses, but can also be found at Backcountry.

-Based in Vancouver, Canada, Westbound founder and creative director Alan Yiu creates premium outdoor apparel with unparalleled craftsmanship.
+Based in Vancouver, Canada, Westcomb founder and creative director Alan Yiu creates premium outdoor apparel with unparalleled craftsmanship.
 Each Westcomb piece is meticulously designed and constructed for maximum performance and comfort.
-Shop directly through Westcomb.
+Shop through the Westcomb site.